Leila Patel: Awards

+July 16-19.
+In 2023, Distinguished Professor Leila Patel delivered Shanti Khinduka Social Development Lecture at the 23rd biennial international conference of the ICSD, organised by the University of Gavle, Sweden, August 23-25.
+In the same conference, President of the ICSD, Prof. Manohar Pawar, Charles Sturt University, presented a prestigious The James Billups International Social Development Leadership Award to Distinguished Professor Leila Patel.

 Patel is an authority on South African welfare policy with extensive local and international recognition.

 Outside academia, Patel has served as an Independent Non-Executive Director of Liberty Group Ltd. since 2004, a Director at the aforementioned company from 2008 to 2012.